 - About ¼ Tsp liquid sweetener of choice

 - Pinch of cinnamon

-- Add all ingredients to a small bowl (except ½ tbsp of oat flour and ½ tbsp of raisins)
+- Add all ingredients to a small bowl (except ½ tablespoon of oat flour and ½ tablespoon of raisins)

-- Mix until a crumbly - if to dry add a tsp at a time of almond milk until one does form, if to wet add 1 tsp of oat flour and protein powder at a time until one forms - try to aim for what mine looks like in the video
+- Mix until a crumbly - if to dry add a teaspoon at a time of almond milk until one does form, if to wet add 1 teaspoon of oat flour and protein powder at a time until one forms - try to aim for what mine looks like in the video

 - Once crumbly, press the ingredients into one another until dough forms and becomes sticky.
 Once sticky add the extra raisins and oat flour and mix until combined into the dough.
 Now coat your work surface with a bit of baking spray and start forming a cookie out of the dough

 - When a cookie has formed add the remaining chocolate chips, add to a dish and refrigerate for about an hour or two

 - Serving Size: 1 Cookie

 - Protein: 27

 My e-book Macros Made Easy can help!